railsgirls/guides.railsgirls.com/_posts/2013-11-12-openshift.markdown

 git push
 {% endhighlight %}

-The images you uploaded before making this change will no longer work as the filepaths are now incorrect, but anything uploaded now will stick around between app rebuilds.
+The images you uploaded before making this change will no longer work, but anything uploaded now will stick around between app rebuilds.

-__COACH__: Explain the motivation for using environment variables.
+__COACH__: Explain the motivation for using environment variables and how symbolic links work.

 ### Push code to GitHub

 Now that your application is under source control with Git, you may also wish to share a copy with others on a Git repository website such as GitHub.
-To push your code to a GitHub repository, [create a repository](https://github.com/new) on GitHub and copy the SSH string (something like git@github.com:username/reponame.git).
+To push your code to a GitHub repository, [create a repository](https://github.com/new) on GitHub and copy the SSH string (something like git@github.com:*username*/*reponame*.git).

 In your OpenShift app repository, open *.git/config*.
 Under the line that looks like:

 {% highlight sh %}
 [remote "origin"]
-        url = ssh://0123456789abcdef01234567@openshiftapp-yourdomain.rhcloud.com/~/git/openshiftapp.git/
+        url = ssh://*0123456789abcdef01234567*@openshiftapp-*yourdomain*.rhcloud.com/~/git/*openshiftapp*.git/
 {% endhighlight %}

 add another 'url =' line and paste in the string you copied

 {% highlight sh %}
-        url = git@github.com:username/reponame.git
+        url = git@github.com:*username*/*reponame*.git
 {% endhighlight %}

-Run the command `git push -u origin master` and your code will now be pushed both to OpenShift and GitHub (you can go back to the regular `git push` for future updates).
+Run the command `git push -u origin master` and your code will now be pushed both to OpenShift and GitHub (you can go back to the regular `git push` command for future updates).

 __COACH__: Talk about the benefits of open source code.

+### Conclusion

+Your Rails app is now running in the cloud on OpenShift.
+You can push whatever other changes you like and share the URL to show off your app to your friends.